nhstaple/ecs-171-music-genre-classifier/DataManagement/DataOverview.md

 	* mfcc: Mel-Frequency coeffecients

 Mel-Frequency is a representation of the short-term power spectrum of a sound.
-MFCC's are teh coeffecients that collectively make up an MFC.
+MFCC's are the coeffecients that collectively make up an MFC.
 Commonly used as features in speech recognition.
 Finding use in other applications such as genre classification and audio similarity.